zhugegy/x86-Disassembler/README.md

 ![title_img](misc/title_img.png)

-Intel x86 disassembler.
 Copy the opcode into the input.txt file, and the disassembler will output the result to the console and the output.txt file.

 Reference: Appendix A OPCODE MAP in [Intel 64 and IA-32 Architectures Software Developer's Manual](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-instruction-set-reference-manual-325383.pdf).